Sustainability

 In April 2013, we opened RH Boston, The Gallery at the Historic Museum of Natural History at 234 Berkeley Street in Boston, Massachusetts.
 We restored this landmark building that was originally designed in 1862 by distinguished architect William G. Preston and was only the second building to be erected in Boston's famous Back Bay.
 Our restoration efforts earned us the Preservation Achievement Award through the Boston Preservation Alliance.

-We are developing RH London in the UK, The Gallery at the Historic 7 Burlington Gardens, also known as Queensberry House situated in Mayfair.
+We are developing RH London in the U.K., The Gallery at the Historic 7 Burlington Gardens, also known as Queensberry House, situated in Mayfair.
 The building was constructed in 1725 and was named after the fair that was typically held in May, every two weeks for about 80 years.
 At one point in time, it served as a branch of the Bank of England.